greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_CAST.html.md

 ## <a id="section5"></a>Notes

 Note that in this release of Greenplum Database, user-defined functions used in a user-defined cast must be defined as `IMMUTABLE`.
-Any compiled code \(shared library files\) for custom functions must be placed in the same location on every host in your Greenplum Database array \(master and all segments\).
+Any compiled code \(shared library files\) for custom functions must be placed in the same location on every host in your Greenplum Database array \(coordinator and all segments\).
 This location must also be in the `LD_LIBRARY_PATH` so that the server can locate the files.

 Remember that if you want to be able to convert types both ways you need to declare casts both ways explicitly.